raphaelmansuy/tutorials/13_migration_from_haproxy_to_aws_managed_services.md

 - **Automatic failover** in under 10 seconds
 - **50% reduction** in infrastructure costs

-**Pro Tip**: NLB's flow hash algorithm ensures that connections from the same client consistently reach the same backend server, which is crucial for stateful applications like games or database connections[^1_7].
+**Pro Tip**: NLB's flow hash algorithm ensures that connections from the same client consistently reach the same backend server, which is crucial for stateful applications like games or database connections.

 **Quick Quiz**: Does your application need to preserve client IP addresses?
 If yes, NLB might be your optimal choice over ALB.

 ### AWS API Gateway: The Intelligent Router

-API Gateway is like having a sophisticated API management platform built into your load balancer[^1_6].
+API Gateway is like having a sophisticated API management platform built into your load balancer.
 If your HAProxy is primarily routing API traffic, API Gateway offers features that would require significant custom development with HAProxy.

 Let me share a transformation story: A SaaS company was using HAProxy to route API requests to different microservices.
 They had built custom rate limiting, authentication, and caching mechanisms: